-This route is an 57 day trip which travels all the way through Western Europe, Eastern Europe, and the Baltics, up to Russia and back.
-You’ll spend most nights in your accommodation with a few spent on night trains.
-Otherwise, you’ll travel by train, ferry, or coach during the day.
-Prefer to fly out and back rather than taking the Eurostar?
-No problem, just request a price and reply to the email to let us know – we’ll adjust the price for you.
+Transport: This route is an 57 day trip which travels all the way from the UK to Russia and back!
+You’ll spend 52 in your accommodation with four spent on night trains.
+Otherwise, you’ll travel by train, bus or ferry during the day.

 This route is the perfect way to experience Europe by rail in all its forms.
-You’ll start off in Western Europe, with enough time to enjoy the sights in every city, before winding eastwards and North all the way to Russia.
+You’ll start off in Western Europe, with enough time to enjoy the sights in every city, before winding east and north all the way to Russia.
 Spend 2 weeks in this vast and intriguing country before heading back via the Ukraine and Central Europe.
-This trip is perfect if you’ve seen a lot of Western Europe and fancy a big adventure… Go on this trip to see the continent from one edge to another, with enough time to explore deeper and really get to know each destination.
+This trip is perfect if you’ve seen a lot of Western Europe and fancy a big adventure… it’s not for the faint-hearted!

 Continue on to Amsterdam, home of world famous nightlife and sometimes questionable past times… but also plenty of fascinating museums and historic art galleries too!

 Take a comfortable train to the heart of Hamburg in the morning.
-You’ll have a hard choice to make as you decide whether to explore the arty dock quarter, or settle down on the main square with a local beer.
-Get back on the train because Copenhagen awaits; a stylish and modern city with a liberal and relaxed attitude.
-Join the students relaxing in the parks with a chilled beer, hire bikes, and make the most of the city’s excellent cycle paths or visit the fascinating world that is Freetown Christiania.
+Decide whether to first explore the arty dock quarter or settle down on the main square for a historical local beer.
+Soon after, Copenhagen awaits; a stylish and modern city with a liberal and relaxed attitude.
+Join the students relaxing in the parks with a chilled beer, hire bikes and make the most of the city’s excellent cycle paths or visit the fascinating world that is Freetown Christiania.

 You’ll continue your journey eastwards via Berlin.
 Seek out the city’s famous street art at the East Side Gallery, head to a biergarten to sample the local brew, walk across the buzzing Potsdammer Platz or visit the iconic Brandenburg Gate.

-Here it’s time to kick off the Baltic part of your trip.
-Riga and Vilnius – although they might often be known as stag-do destinations – play host to a huge number of Baltic cultural centres, from museums explaining the role the Soviet Union played in the history of this region, to galleries featuring local artists.
+Now it’s time to kick off the Baltic part of your trip!
+Vilnius and Riga – although they might often be known as stag-do destinations – play host to a huge number of Baltic cultural centres, from museums explaining the role the Soviet Union played in the history of this region, to galleries featuring local artists.
 Next up is Tallinn, where the Old Town has plenty of Russian influence, as well as Scandinavian style – think a mixture of Stockholm and St Petersburg.
 It’s also full of trendy cafes and bars, with a blossoming foodie scene to check out.